LattePandaTeam/Docs/content/hardware/firmataWebClient.md

-# FirmateWebClient: a simple way to access sensors and actuators

 ## Introduction

 This project provides a minimum HTTP-based firmata controller for various hardware, typically Arduino.
 This extends user's control and monitoring of the hardware using platform-independant URL requests. **Support list:**